-With winter setting in all across the country, it’s time to take stock of which of your customers will need to think about winterizing their patios.
+With winter not too far off, it’s time to take stock of which of your customers will need to think about winterizing their patios.

-Whether it’s already the dead of winter in your area or you still have weeks to go, it’s always a good idea to get a jump on winter patio prep before it’s too late.
+As the weather gets colder, it’s always a good idea to get a jump on winter patio prep before it’s too late.
 When gearing up to take on this task, there are a few simple tips to keep in mind.

 Keep the furniture safe and covered